 Summary Judgment was not granted; however, Chancellor Brewer did grant Tim's Ore Tenus Motion to Dismiss because Rachel was unable to prove a material change in circumstances, occurring in Tim's home after the Judgment, that was adverse to the children.
-The chancellor recognized this proof as a prerequisite to modification of custody.
-The chancellor, however, did set
+The chancellor Motion to Dismiss is included as Exhibit 3 to Appendix B.